danalittleskier/TrainScheduler/README.md

 # TrainScheduler

-* Train schedule application that incorporates Firebase to host train arrival and departure data.
-This website provides up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station.
+* This application provides up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station.
+Firebase hosts train arrival and departure data.

 ### Rules